Jeasuiiya/tp/.github/ISSUE_TEMPLATE/feature-request.md

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.
-- Explaining how programmers should *think* about the feature, and how it should impact the way they use framework.
+- Explaining how programmers should *think* about the feature, and how it should impact the way they use GeeSibling.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.